 This is not a complete list of all birds which have ever been seen here.
 Only species which occur regularly have been listed.
 The finding codes indicate the chances of seeing or hearing a particular bird during a morning of solid birding.
 This is not quite the same as describing how common the bird is.
 The codes presume that the observer is experienced and is in the right habitat.
 They relate to a “normal” year, if there is such a thing.
 Many birds vary in their abundance from year to year, sometimes to a considerable degree.

 In addition to the basic checklist, we also have a more inclusive annotated list.
-Besides the birds which occur here regularly, it includes information on every species for which a record has been published, at any time.
-There is a brief synopsis for each species, and, a work in progress, a link to a much more detailed account for that species.
+Besides the birds which occur here regularly, it includes information on every species for which a record has ever been published, at any time going back to the nineteenth century.
+There is a brief synopsis for each species, as well as a link to a much more detailed account for that species.
+The latter is a work in progress – only a few species are detailed at this time.

 We also have a link to the old Birding in Cincinnati bird sightings archive.
 From 1997 until the Audubon Society of Ohio web site was set up in early 2015, Ned Keller maintained a web site devoted to birding around Cincinnati.
 With the rise of Facebook and eBird, that site’s sightings log fell into disuse and became largely obsolete, but the sightings that were recorded then may still be of historical interest.